wastore/azure-storage-samples-for-python/changefeedtrigger/readme.md

 5. Wait for function to successfully deploy to your function app

 ### Run the Function
-1. In Visual Studio Code press F5 to run the function locally
+1. In Visual Studio Code press F5 to run the function locally, this requires having Azure Functions Core Tools installed.

 or